chanfuku/docker_nuxt_spa/README.md

 ?
 Linting tools: (Press <space> to select, <a> to toggle all, <i> to invert selection) ?
 Testing framework: None
 ?
 Rendering mode: Single Page App
 ?
-Deployment target: Static (Static/Jamstack hosting)
+Deployment target: Server (Node.js hosting)
 ?
 Development tools: (Press <space> to select, <a> to toggle all, <i> to invert selection )
 ?
 What is your GitHub username? chanfuku